 For tax purposes, a minister is a person who is a "duly ordained, commissioned, or licensed minister of a church."
+This includes Rabbis and other ordained clergy.
 Ministers, have a unique tax status.
 For purposes of Social Security and Medicare taxes, ministers are considered to be self-employed and these taxes are not withheld from their pay.
 For federal income tax purposes they may either be self-employed or employees of the church or other religious institution.

 Local Transportation: Deductible transportation costs may include trips for hospital and nursing home visits or for other church business.
-However, trips between a minister’s personal residence and the church are considered nondeductible commuting expenses.
+However, trips between a minister's personal residence and the church are considered nondeductible commuting expenses unless the minister has a tax deductible home office.
 Ministers may deduct trips by car or public transportation.
 There are two methods to keep track of car expenses: recording all car expenses including how much is spent for gas, oil, repairs, car washes, and so forth; or using the standard mileage rate.
 With the standard rate, the minister need only keep track of how many miles he or she drives for church business.

 Supplies: Ministers may deduct out-of-pocket costs for office supplies.